 Will draining a water softener system to the ground hurt anything?

-As long as the surface that you are draining to is acceptable then nothing will be harmed.
+Nothing will be harmed, as long as the surface that you are draining to is acceptable.
 The discharge is mostly water with very little sodium.
-So, as long as there is mulch or decorative rock you will be ok.
-Sometimes there is a tree line a few feet away we can use as well.
-Then only place we wouldn’t drain to ground is directly onto grass.
-The amount of water may drown the water.
+As long as there is mulch or decorative rock you will be ok.
+Sometimes there is a tree line a few feet away, we can use that location also.
+The only place we wouldn’t drain to ground is directly onto grass.
+The amount of water may drown the grass.
 Our site estimator can help you to determine if a drain to ground will work or not.